dnote/dnote/CONTRIBUTING.md

 # Contributing to Dnote

-This repository contains the server side and the client side code for Dnote.
+This repository contains the source code for Dnote server and clients.

 * [Setting up](#setting-up)
 * [Command Linux Interface](#command-line-interface)